Olmstead Would be Proud

 4 Helpful / 0 Not

 Pros: Wonderful use of natural elements.
-Water figures prominently on several holes (most dramatically on hole 14), and the design incorporates the few (quite modest) elevation changes on this parcel to their fullest.
+Water figures prominently on a few holes (most dramatically on hole 14), and the design incorporates the few modest elevation changes on this parcel to their fullest.
 See next point regarding use of trees.

 Nice balance between being open and woodsy.
 While I'd describe the course as very lightly wooded, tee and pin locations have been well chosen to use strategically placed trees to take away some lines while presenting others.
 All the fairways are pretty open from the tees, but each hole presents some obstacles, so you have to find a line and execute.
 This makes it possible to really air it out from the longs, while still placing a reasonable premium on placement - poorly controlled distance can be costly here - especially if the wind comes into play (see Other Thoughts).